mvsanghvi/Lit-Review/Embryology+Somitogenesis/Hippo Pathway/YAP/YAP and PDZ Binding for control of hPSC Self-renewal and differentiation.md

 	- High density
 - YAP/TAZ nuclear accumulation is inhibited by Rho GTPases (Rho-associated kinase) inhibitor Y27632 and ML-7 (myosin light chain kinase inhibitor)
 ## YAP/TAZ signals can regulate hESC self-renewal and differentiation
-- YAP as a potent transcription coactivator by binding to the TEAD plays an essential role in regulating hESC fate decisions
+- YAP is a potent transcription coactivator by binding to the TEAD plays an essential role in regulating hESC fate decisions
-- Has been found that during hESC differentiation, Lats kinase as a key component of the Hippo tumor suppressor pathway inhibits YAP protein and leads to loss of embryonic stem cell pluripotency
+- Has been found that during hESC differentiation, LATS inhibits YAP protein, and leads to loss of embryonic stem cell pluripotency
 	- [[The role of YAP transcription coactivator in regulating stem cell self-renewal and differentiation]]
 - WNT and Hippo pathways can regulate the expression of pluripotency factor OCT4
 - Also been found that Hippo/YAP signaling through the interactions with Wnt signaling can control neural tissue patterning of hPSCs